-Loveland High School particular students of Michael Pintaric’s robotics class wrote an application for a grant totaling $9000 to buy six 3D printers for the elementary schools in the Loveland City school district.
+Loveland High School students of Michael Pintaric’s robotics class wrote an application for a grant totalling $9000 to buy six 3D printers for the elementary schools in the Loveland City school district.
 The grant has been granted.
-Led senior Mikayla Smith, the class wrote the application to OtterCares, a Youth Entrepreneurship and Philanthropy organization that aims to inspire students to become entrepreneurs and philanthropists who create lasting and impactful change in their communities.
+Led by senior Mikayla Smith, the class wrote the application to OtterCares, a youth entrepreneurship and philanthropy organization that aims to inspire students to become entrepreneurs and philanthropists who create lasting and impactful change in their communities.

-The students are currently working to further customize the 3D printers to suit the style of the school and make them more relatable to children in the elementary schools.
-The high school students used their schools 3D printer to create some of the parts and pieces in each of the school colors.
+The students are currently working to further customize the 3D printers to suit the style of the school and make them more relatable to children in elementary schools.
+The high school students used their school’s 3D printer to create some of the parts and pieces in each of the school colours.

 Students worked in teams with help from Otter Products employees during the company’s volunteer day on Wednesday and successfully customized three of the 3D printers.

-The 3D printer customized for Lincoln elementary school, for example, is fitted with pieces with colors like white, yellow and blue.
+The 3D printer customized for Lincoln Elementary School, for example, is fitted with pieces with colours like white, yellow and blue.
 For Coyote Ridge, purple and silver; and for Cottonwood Plains, blue and white.
 The other three printers are still on order, so those custom pieces will be created and installed later this school year.